mrcavalcanti/mosaicoo/docs/sources/getting-started/get-started-grafana-prometheus.md

 +++
 aliases = ["/docs/grafana/latest/getting-started/getting-started-prometheus/", "/docs/grafana/latest/guides/getting_started/", "/docs/grafana/latest/guides/gettingstarted/"]
-description = "Learn how to build your first Prometheus dashboard in Grafana." title = "Get started with Grafana and Prometheus" weight = 300
+description = "Learn how to build your first Prometheus dashboard in Grafana." title = "Get started with Mosaicoo and Prometheus" weight = 300
 +++

-# Get started with Grafana and Prometheus
+# Get started with Mosaicoo and Prometheus

-Prometheus is an open source monitoring system for which Grafana provides out-of-the-box support.
-This topic walks you through the steps to create a series of dashboards in Grafana to display system metrics for a server monitored by Prometheus.
+Prometheus is an open source monitoring system for which Mosaicoo provides out-of-the-box support.
+This topic walks you through the steps to create a series of dashboards in Mosaicoo to display system metrics for a server monitored by Prometheus.

-> **Note:** You can configure a [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) instance to display system metrics without having to host Grafana yourself.
+> **Note:** You can configure a [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) instance to display system metrics without having to host Mosaicoo yourself.
 A [free forever plan](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) provides 10,000 active series for metrics.

 {{< docs/shared "getting-started/first-step.md" >}}